catsoften/The-Powder-Toy/Wiki/elements/ROCK.md

 COAL -> BCOL
 RDMD -> PQRT
 TUNG -> BRMT
+Any other powder -> The powder
+Any other gas    -> The gas
+Any other liquid -> The liquid
 ```
 Otherwise, it just turns into a rock powder with its ctype.
 There is a slight change for shattering ROCK to release GAS or OIL.